Emanuelzinpls/script-certo/README.md

     end
 end

--- Função para aplicar Wallhack e criar a barra de vida local function applyWallhackAndHealthBar()
+-- Função para aplicar Wallhack, barra de vida e imagem acima da cabeça local function applyWallhackAndHealthBar()
     for _, otherPlayer in pairs(game.Players:GetPlayers()) do
         if otherPlayer.Character and otherPlayer ~= player then